manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 - "Her life lacked the drama that other writers had in there life", but every person studying Jane Austen knows that, ***The events of her life are secondary to her compelling personality, quick wit, and highly-developed powers of observation***.
 - She published her books anonymously.
 	- Literary Critic : **Richard Blythe**
-		> "literature, not the literary life, "
+		> "literature, not the literary life, was always her intention."

+---